szche/Shared-Payments-Lightning/README.md

 ### The solution 2.0

 To my understang it's still possible to implement this with the current Lightning Implementations but might not be as elegant.
-My initial idea is to divide the payment into two parts: payment to the edge node and a normal invoice to the merchant.
+My initial idea is to divide the payment into two parts: payment to the edge node (a node that sits at the border of the nodes sharing payment and the "normal" part of the network) and a normal invoice to the merchant.
 A rough idea has been shown below:
 ![3.jpg](img/3.jpg)
 1. Both Alice and Bob ask Dolory to create an invoice for 1₿.
 Dolory creates it with randomly generated preimage and hands over the hash H
 2. Bob creates an invoice for 0.55₿ with the same preimage hash H and hands it over to Alice.